Home | Browse Topics | Community life | Tenancy and housing | Who’s covered by the minimum tenancy protections

 But there are some exceptions when the protections don’t apply, or when they apply only in limited ways – these are explained below.

-Note: You can’t sign away your rights under the Residential Tenancies Act – or, as a lawyer would say, you can’t “contract out” of the Act.
+Note: You can’t sign away your rights under the Residential Tenancies Act (sometimes called “contracting out” of the Act).
 If your tenancy agreement says things that are inconsistent with, or not as good as, your rights under the Act, those parts of the agreement usually don’t have any legal effect.
 On the other hand, landlords can sign away their rights under this Act.

 What kinds of renting arrangements aren’t covered by the tenancy protections?